aquuino/powershellScripts/README.md

 # Powershell

-Powershell scripts I wrote for fun or to make my job a bit easier
+ Powershell scripts I wrote for fun or to automate menial tasks

 <br/>
 <br/>
 <br/>